-Sustainable development means integrating the decision-making process across the project team, so that every decision is made with an eye to the greatest long-term benefits.
-Currently, in the Leadership in Energy and Environmental Design (LEED) green building rating system, the construction process represents a significant portion of the effort required to achieve high performance building programs.
-This focus is intended to explore these concepts in detail.
+Become an expert in sustainable development through integrating the decision-making process across the project team, with an eye to the greatest long-term benefits.
+Learn about the construction process within the Leadership in Energy and Environmental Design (LEED) green building rating system, which represents a significant portion of the effort required to achieve these high performance building programs.

-For more information, view the College of Engineering's Construction Management (https://drexel.edu/engineering/academics/departments/engineeringleadership-society/academic-programs/construction-management/) webpage or contact:
+For more information, view the College of Engineering's website. (https://drexel.edu/engineering/academics/graduate-programs/)